-In FY 2023, compensation expenditures increase 5.7% over the FY 2022 approved budget due to funding allocated for five new positions, signing bonuses for new recruits, organizational changes in the command staff and mandatory pay adjustments.
+In FY 2023, compensation expenditures increase 4.7% over the FY 2022 approved budget due to funding allocated for six new positions, signing bonuses for new recruits, organizational changes in the command staff and mandatory pay adjustments.
 The budget includes funding for two recruitment classes of 50 (October 2022 and April 2023) for a total of 100 new officers in FY 2023.
 Overtime is budgeted at \$22.5 million to support operational needs.
-Compensation includes funding for 2,109 full-time, 155 part-time and three limited term positions.
+Compensation includes funding for 2,110 full-time, 155 part-time and three limited term positions.
 Four positions are transferred out of the staffing complement.
 Three positions are transferred to the County Executive Office to support the Office of Integrity and Compliance and the Diversity and Equity Office.
 One position was transferred to the Office of Law.
-Fringe benefit expenditures increase 12.5% over the FY 2022 budget to align with projected costs and changes in compensation.
+Fringe benefit expenditures increase 18.0% over the FY 2022 budget to align with projected costs and changes in compensation.

-Operating expenditures increase 14.8% over the FY 2022 budget due to the purchase of license plate readers and other equipment to support crime fighting efforts, contractual obligations and an increase in the OIT technology allocation charge.
+Operating expenditures increase 17.5% over the FY 2022 budget due to the purchase of license plate readers, enhanced use of force software technology, and other equipment to support crime fighting efforts, contractual obligations and an increase in the OIT technology allocation charge.
 Funding is allocated for various operational needs including gas and oil, vehicle repair and maintenance, training, advertising and supplies.